Compliance Mapping

 - LLM03:2025 Supply Chain -- Edictum does not inspect third-party components, model weights, or training pipelines.

 - LLM04:2025 Data and Model Poisoning -- Edictum does not validate training data or model integrity.
-Contract bundles are protected by SHA-256 hashing for change detection.
-Ed25519 signing is implemented on the console server side; SDK-side signature verification is planned but not yet shipped (see roadmap).
+Ruleset YAML is protected by SHA-256 hashing for change detection.
+Ed25519 signing is implemented on the control-plane server side; SDK-side signature verification is planned but not yet shipped (see roadmap).

 - LLM07:2025 System Prompt Leakage -- Edictum does not filter LLM text output.
 If the system prompt leaks via text (not via a tool call), Edictum has no enforcement point.